matthucke/til/rails/active_record/filtered-relation.md

 ```

 ## Testing it.
 I could make lots of fixtures for those channels I don't care about and ensure they're not loaded.
-Or, just look at the SQL:
+Or,  just inspect the generated SQL:

 ```ruby
 expect(ChannelConfig.all.to_sql).to match(/channel_name='google'/)